Last Updated on Tuesday, 7 December 2021 by Zhen Thing

 Firstly, it reports to the Trustee regarding all unit trust investments.
 It promotes and issues the units of a fund and services the unitholders.

-The management company also operates and manages the fund — distributes income, calculates the unit price.
+The management company also operates and manages the fund, distributing income and calculating the unit price.

 Firstly, it reports to Unitholders and SC.
 It acts as a custodian of the funds.
-In order to safeguard the assets of the Unitholders, the assets & investments of the unit trust scheme are held under the Trustee’s name.
+Secondly, the assets & investments of the unit trust scheme are held under the Trustee’s name to safeguard the assets of the Unitholders.

-Lastly, it monitors and approves all financial transactions and ensures funds are invested in accordance with the deed & objectives.
+Lastly, it monitors and approves all financial transactions and ensures funds are invested according to the deed & objectives.

 3. Unitholders (Investors)